-Istomin got to know Fritz Reiner at the Curtis Institute in Philadelphia, where he was teaching conducting (Leonard Bernstein and Lukas Foss were among his student).
-He conducted also the Curtis Orchestra.
-Istomin played for the first time under his baton in the famous series of popular concerts given by the New York Philharmonic at Lewisohn Stadium.
-It was on June 27 of 1949 and he played Beethoven’s Fourth Concerto.
+Istomin got to know Fritz Reiner at the Curtis Institute in Philadelphia, where he taught conducting (Leonard Bernstein and Lukas Foss were among his students).
+He also conducted the Curtis Orchestra.
+Istomin played under his baton for the first time in the famous series of popular concerts given by the New York Philharmonic at Lewisohn Stadium.
+It was on June 27 of 1949, and he played Beethoven’s Fourth Concerto.

 1957, February 21, 22 & 26.
 Symphony Hall.
 Mozart, Concerto No. 9 K. 271.
 Chicago Symphony.